 Removal from the Habito and other lender panels: Why they do it and how to get reinstated

-• Habito may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.
+• Habito may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.

-• Failure to reapply to remain on the Habito convincing panel
+• Your firm fails to meet the criteria to remain on the Habito conveyancing panel

-• Significant delays in registering a charge on behalf of Habito Delays or failure to register the Habito charge may result in referral to external lawyers of Habito to complete outstanding requirements.
+• Persistent delays in registering security on behalf of Habito Delays or failure to register the Habito charge may result in referral to external lawyers of Habito to complete outstanding requirements.

-• What will happen if our Habito panel reinstatement application is declined and the client of the firm has a mortgage offer with the Habito?
+• What are the next steps open to me if our Habito panel reinstatement application is refused and the client of the firm has a mortgage offer with the Habito?

-• Is there a charge to be reinstated onto the Habito conveyancing panel?
+• Is there a cost to be reinstated onto the Habito conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Habito panel reinstatement is to ensure that your firm is not removed off of the Habito conveyancing panel in the first place.